UWPCE-PythonCert/PythonCertDevel/source/modules/Booleans.rst

 ::

-                      if x is false,
+                      if x is fFlse:
-    x or y               return y,
+    x or y               return y
-                         else return x
+                      else: return x

-                      if x is false,
+                      if x is False:
     x and y              return x
-                         else return y
+                      else: return y

-                      if x is false,
+                      if x is False:
-    not x                return True,
+    not x                return True
-                         else return False
+                      else: return False

 Chaining
 --------